 Why Study Environmental Studies at Goucher?

-Goucher’s Environmental Studies program is designed to encourage thinking across disciplinary boundaries in order to prepare students for meaningful engagement with central environmental questions and challenges facing current and future generations.
-The program offers students the opportunity to major or minor in a curriculum that bridges social sciences, humanities, and natural sciences.
-After completing a series of core courses in various disciplines, Environmental Studies majors must choose either the Environment and Society concentration or the Environmental Science concentration to complete remaining coursework.
+Goucher’s Environmental Studies Program is designed to encourage thinking across disciplinary boundaries in order to prepare students for meaningful engagement with central environmental questions and challenges facing current and future generations.
+The program offers students the opportunity to major or minor in a program that bridges social sciences, humanities, and natural sciences.
+After completing a series of core courses in various disciplines, environmental studies majors must choose either the environment and society concentration or the environmental science concentration to complete remaining coursework.

 LearnWhat Will You Learn?